 We provide bedding in single rooms - a mattress protector, duvet, duvet cover, sheet, pillow and pillow slip.

 If you are staying in a flat or studio you will need to purchase your own bedding.
 The College provides all kitchen equipment in flats and studios.

 We require a deposit payment in advance of your arrival to secure your reservation.
-This comprises a security deposit which is equal to 28 days rent in advance along with a non-refundable registration fee and a refundable damage deposit.
+This comprises a security deposit which is equal to 28 days rent in advance along with a refundable damage deposit.